bitwiser73/get-installer/README.md

 - Get directly latest software from authors
 - Download installers and eventually install and configure them (PATH, ...)
 - Easy to review or add new software (support Github API, direct links and webpage analysis as software)
+- Create a repository archive with many installers for later use (offline installations...)

 ## Supported installers